 When it comes to an organization's website, using a free service may also send the wrong message.
 Potential donors may view your choice to use a free website plan as a reflection of your organization's capacity.
 If you can't afford a professional website through an inexpensive service such as Squarespace (you can get a great looking site through Squarespace for just $96/year), a donor may question whether your organization has the resources to run a project.
 A free site could also suggest to potential donors that your organization doesn't feel confident enough about its future to invest in a paid site.

-If you are going to create a website on your own, consider taking advantage of the free trial periods offered by website builders such as Wix, Weebly, and Squarespace.
+If you plan to create a website on your own, consider taking advantage of the free trial periods offered by website builders such as Wix, Weebly, and Squarespace.
 The trial periods will give you an opportunity to test features and identify the platform you like best.
-Once the free trial is over, f you lack the money to move to a paid service--or are uncomfortable committing money toward a website--it may be a sign that your organization is not ready to pursue grant funding.
+Once the free trial is over, if you lack the money to move to a paid service, or are uncomfortable committing money toward a website, it may be a sign that your organization is not ready to pursue grant funding.

 If you have no idea how to begin building a website or are unsure what an effective website for a nonprofit looks like, the resources below can help you get started: